 An additional 75 miles of bridle trails with 58 primitive equestrian camp sites are located within the adjacent Shawnee State Forest.

-In winter, park guests can enjoy ice fishing under the proper conditions.
+In winter, park guests can enjoy sledding near the park office on the lodge road under the proper conditions.

 More to Do